geekhunger/doncron/README.md

 })
 ```

-Then, before I finally boot my ExpressJS application, I call out for `require("cronjob").activate()` to activate all of my defined cronjobs.
+Then, before I finally boot my ExpressJS application, I call out for `require("cron").activate()` to activate all of my defined cronjobs.
 That's it.